 - Drug screenings: You can screen prospective employees for drugs as a part of a regular medical exam.
 However, invasive testing, such as blood tests, must meet certain requirements.

 - Credit checks: If the individual is applying for a job that requires a positive credit status, you can ask for their credit score.
 Third-party testing is not allowed, as it’s considered privileged or confidential information.

 - Immigration status checks: You must confirm the nationality and immigration status of all prospective employees before they start.

 - Social media checks: You are allowed to look at an employee’s social media use with their consent, but you must follow the appropriate data protection laws.

 Angola has a formal and hierarchical business structure, and people also value relationships and families.
 While hiring employees in Angola, you should ask about individuals’ families and establish a good rapport.
 Negotiations are often time-consuming, and the person with the most seniority should ultimately make all business decisions.

 Meetings in Angola usually start late, and people walk in and interrupt them frequently.
 No one in the country likes to be negative, so they may agree with you even if they don’t.
 As a result, it’s important to make sure all agreements are in writing.

 Your employment contracts need to meet Angola employment compliance laws.
-For example, micro, small, and medium companies are allowed to create fixed-term contracts for up to 10 years, but large companies can only have agreements for up to five years.
+For example, fixed-term contracts are only permitted under specific circumstances such as seasonal work and replacement of a temporarily absent worker and are only allowed for specific durations based on those circumstances.
 Only fixed-term and training contracts must be in writing, but we recommend putting all your employment contracts in writing and in the local language.